yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

+If you use our lyrics-melody dataset and lyrics embedding, please kindly cite our paper in the following:
+"Conditional LSTM-GAN for Melody Generation from Lyrics" available at https://arxiv.org/pdf/1908.05551.pdf (more details about lyrics-melody dataset and melody generation from lyrics)

 # Lyrics-Conditioned Neural Melody Generation

 This is the dataset parsed and used for the project Lyrics Conditioned Neural Melody Generation.